OmarKhayyam/data-analytics-workshop-for-fintechs/instructions/Lab 0 - Prep for Data Lake Workshop for Fintechs V2.md

 Lab Preparation
 ---------------

-1. Ask participants to set up AWS CLI.
-Provide instructions for the same.
+1. You should have set up AWS CLI by now.
+After you, you have setup the CLI, follow the instructions below,

     a.
-Simply copy the export commands from the Event Engine dashboard screen for Linux/MacOS, and you should be able to use the AWS CLI.
+Simply copy the export commands from the Event Engine dashboard screen.
+In case you are using Linux/MacOS, and you should simply paste the commands you copied to your command prompt so the environment variables take effect.

     b.
 In case of Windows, copy the commands from the Windows tab in the Event Engine dashboard screen, and paste it to the command